 Registration: Get the process started by RSVP’ing through this online form.
-The next step is to fill out camp permission and registration forms (which will be emailed after completion of the online form) and, if possible, to attend a pre-camp gathering (details below).
+The next step is to fill out camp permission and registration forms and, if possible, to attend a pre-camp gathering (details below).

 Wednesday, April 17th from 6 to 7pm at The Upside Teen Centre, Saanich Commonwealth Place, 4636 Elk Lake Dr.

 Tuesday, April 23rd from 6pm to 7pm at City Studio, 711 Douglas St.

 Accommodations: Bunk style beds in heated cabins arranged by gender.
 Youth will self -determine where they sleep based on their own gender identity.
 We can provide sleeping bags for youth who don’t have one.

 Food: All meals will be provided by the Camp Thunderbird kitchen.
 If you have any special dietary requirements or allergies, please indicate that on your registration form.